allen-liaoo/J-Cord/README.md

     new ExampleSubscriber()
 )
 ```
+- Wait for an Event
+    - Asynchronously (Perform the consumer action when a specified event is dispatched before the timeout)
+    ```java
+    // Get the Event Manager
+    eventManager.<MessageCreateEvent>onNext(
+        event -> event.getUser().isSelf(), // Only get message create events that are from the identity event -> System.out.println("I just said: " + event.getMessage().getContent(), // Perform actions
+        3000, // Timeouts in millisecond
+        () -> System.out.println("Still no response after 30 seconds!") // Actions to perform if timeout exceeds
+    );
+    ```
+    - Synchronously (Blocking the thread until event dispatched or timeout exceeds)
+    ```java
+    // Get the Event Manager
+    MessageCreateEvent event = eventManager.waitForNext(
+        event -> event.getUser().isSelf(), // Only get message create events that are from the identity 3000, // Timeouts in millisecond
+        () -> System.out.println("Still no response after 30 seconds!") // Actions to perform if timeout exceeds
+    );

+    System.out.println("I just said: " + event.getMessage().getContent()

+    ```
 #### Command System
  1. Create classes that implements CommandResponder (Empty interface)
  2. Annotate methods as @Command